 - EU and non-EU R&T initiatives;

-- EDA R&T activities originated under the CapTech (e.g. ongoing CAT Bs) or from other EDA working groups that may have an impact on the CapTech.
+- EDA R&T activities originated under the CapTech (e.g. ongoing Ad Hoc Category B [CAT Bs]) or from other EDA working groups that may have an impact on the CapTech.

 - Organising and proposing workshops on relevant topics to broaden the contribution and consultation of the expert community.

-The Maritime CapTech meetings are held 2 - 3 times per year, with a maximum duration of 2 days.
-All information is shared via the EDA’s online collaborative workspace.
-In addition to CapTech meetings workshops dedicated to specific topics are organised to investigate areas and promote cooperation.
+The CapTech maritime meetings are held 2 - 3 times per year, with a maximum duration of 2 days.
+All information is shared via EDA’s online collaborative workspace.
+In addition to CapTech meetings, workshops dedicated to specific topics are organised to investigate areas and promote cooperation.

-- A new project entitled ‘Swarm of Biomimetic Vehicles for Underwater ISR’ has just been established.
-Project preparations will now continue with a view to implementation in Q4 2019.
+- A new project entitled ‘Swarm of Biomimetic Vehicles for Underwater ISR’ has just been launched.
+The project will kick off in Q4 2021